 The Aston Martin appears in one form or another in the Eon Productions films "Goldfinger," "Thunderball," "On Her Majesty's Secret Service," "The Living Daylights," "GoldenEye," "Tomorrow Never Dies," "Die Another Day," "Quantum of Solace," "Casino Royale" and "Skyfall."
 According to surveys, this is the most popular Bond car.
 The actual one that Sean Connery drove in "Goldfinger" recently sold at auction for £2.6m.

-The Aston Martin DBS, a successor to the iconic DB5, was featured in "On Her Majesty's Secret Service" in the opening sequence and later during the chase through the winter rally.
+The Aston Martin DBS, a successor to the iconic DB5, was featured in "On Her Majesty's Secret Service."
+It appeared in the opening sequence and later during the chase through the winter rally.
 It also is the car in which Bond and his new wife leave for their honeymoon (and we all know what happened then).

 The Aston Martin V8 Vantage appeared driven by Timothy Dalton in "The Living Daylights."
 This is a direct descendant (and the last) of the one George Lazenby drove in "On Her Majesty's Secret Service."
 It was loaded with gadgets, such as spiked tires, retractable skis, steel-cutting lasers, and missiles.

-Pierce drove a BMW Z3 Roadster in "Goldeneye."
+Pierce drove a BMW Z3 Roadster in "Goldeneye" (1995).
 It is perhaps the sleekest car of the bunch, but the producers of the series felt it important to go back to the series' roots once Daniel Craig took over.
 So, they returned to the original Aston Martin, at least in promotional shots.

 1962 Sunbeam Alpine Roadsters